chrimeea/clarice/readme.txt

 Clarice is a chess engine for educational purpose.
+ELO ~2200

 To compile to a.out use the following command: